sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 This guide helps you set up an environment with an IDE when you are done [[Preparing the environment|Developer Guide: Preparing the environment]], so you can work comfortably on the Manager backend services.

-This is not necessary if you prefer [[Working on the UI|Developer Guide: Working on the UI]] only, any file manager and text editor will suffice.
+This is not necessary if you prefer [[Working on the UI|Developer Guide: UI apps and components]] only, any file manager and text editor will suffice.

 ## Run required services